Wedding Day Photo Timeline Guide

 Romantics with Couple at Sunset (1 Hour Minimum)

-Us photographers call this time the "Golden Hour" this time of the day will give you the most ideal result since this is the point of the day which the light will be the most complimenting for both of you, and also the scenery.
+Us photographers call this time the "Golden Hour" this time of the day will give you the best result since this is the point of the day which the light will be the most complimenting for both of you, and also the scenery.
 If there is any time in the timeline that needs to be adjusted this is diffidently not an option.
 These images will help recount your story and keeping in mind the main goal is to get the most amazing pictures conceivable, we need this time to achieve this goal and to make everything wonderful for you.
-Noah's ark wasn't build in a day ;)
+Noah's ark wasn't built in a day ;)

 Night Shot (20 minutes Minimum)

 This will be one of the final images that we will capture for you, this will allow us to close your album by creating an amazing night portrait of you two.
-In a perfect world I'd like to take this image at dusk when the sky is at its bluest but I can always make magic if this time is not available.
+In a perfect world, I'd like to take this image at dusk when the sky is at its bluest but I can always make magic if this time is not available.